 Dr. Michael H. Mulkey and Dr. David M. Hildreth emphasize the importance of routine dental care and the role it plays in disease prevention.
 A couple of visits a year to our Marietta, GA dentist office can save both time and money down the road in both dental and overall health care.

 Those with gum disease have an increased risk of developing cardiovascular disease.
 Doctors are unsure the reason of the link between the two diseases – gum disease increases inflammation in the body, which can be a risk factor for heart disease.
 Bacteria from the mouth can also travel in the blood stream and contribute to heart disease.
 Smoking, old age, and diabetes contribute to both gum disease and heart disease, which may explain their linked relationship.

 Diabetes changes blood vessels and impairs blood flow.
 It can weaken the gums, leaving them susceptible to infection.
 It also increases blood sugar levels, which, if not managed properly, encourages bacteria growth in the mouth.
 A study found that dentists could identify patients with diabetes 73% of the time based on the condition of their teeth and gums, especially if teeth have been lost.

 Hormone levels during pregnancy can cause gum infections and gum disease or inflammation in the mouth can lead to early labor and the risk of premature, low weight babies.
-A study found that women with gum disease are four to seven times more likely to give birth before week 37.
+A study found that women with gum disease are four to seven times more likely to give birth before the 37th week.

-Practicing good oral habits and visiting Drs.
-Mulkey and Hildreth in Marietta, GA at least twice a year is important for your mouth and other parts of the body.
+Practicing good oral habits and visiting Dr. Mulkey in Marietta, GA at least twice a year is important for your mouth and other parts of the body.
 We work with patients who have been away from the dentist due to fear and dental anxiety, helping them to restore a healthy smile.